Category: Business Tech

 • Utilizing Security Information and Event Management (SIEM) Systems: SIEM systems are instrumental in IOC detection.
 They collect and analyze data from various sources, allowing real-time IOC monitoring and alerts.

-• Incident Response Strategies: When IOCs are triggered, incident response strategies come into play.
+• Incident Response Strategies: When IOCs are triggered, cybersecurity incident response strategies come into play.
 These strategies include isolating affected systems, conducting forensic analysis, and applying remediation measures to contain and eradicate threats.

 Conclusion